How to Create a Wildlife Friendly Compost Heap

 A compost heap is more than a place to recycle garden waste.
 It’s a warm, sheltered habitat that supports an incredible range of wildlife.
 From beetles and worms to frogs, slow worms, and hedgehogs, a compost heap becomes a quiet refuge where life thrives beneath the surface.
 Even a small pile of natural materials can make a meaningful difference.

 This guide shows you how to create a simple, wildlife friendly compost heap that benefits both your garden and the creatures that live in it.
+If you enjoy making your garden more welcoming to nature, our How to Create a Mini Wildflower Patch guide offers another easy project that supports insects and small animals.

 Why a compost heap is so valuable for wildlife